 Despite the fact that Sex and The City has been over for TWO decades I always have it on the brain.
 With the movie coming out in two weeks and me watching the series on my commute, there’s little wonder!
 Bear with me, it will be over soon.

 [Update June 2018] This month is the 20-year anniversary!
-This post was originally written in 2010 (and SATC has already passed its 20-year anniversary headed to 25!), yet it remains one of my most visited post ever.
+This post was originally written in 2010 (and SATC has already passed its 20-year anniversary headed to 25!), yet it remains one of my most visited.
 So, I feel it is my obligation as a lifelong Sex and the City fan to make sure that information remains up-to-date.
 Thanks to other SATC fans I have been able to learn the identity of some of the locations that alluded me.
 Now back to the post!

 There had always been one little detail about the last episode of Season 6 of Sex and The City that had driven me crazy.
 Carrie goes to have lunch with Petrovsky's ex Juliette, who happens to be the beautiful French actress, Carole Bouquet (an ex-Bond girl as well!).
 The scene takes place in a restaurant that faces the Seine.
 It was modern and funky with plastic chairs and I have been dying to know where it is for years!

 For some reason, I had it in my mind that it was a restaurant inside of a museum and I had tried unsuccessfully to figure out exactly which one.
 After a while, I forgot about it.
 But about two months later, as I was downloading the series on iTunes so that I could watch it on my commute I re-remembered that I had never found the answer to my search.
 Then it hit me.
 I have a French husband!